SOFIA-Data-Center/sofia_redux/README.rst

 License
 -------

-This project is Copyright (c) SOFIA Data Center, University of Stuttgart formerly maintained by Universities Space Research Association under Government Prime Contract Number NNA17BF53C and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) SOFIA Data Center, Institute of Space Systems, University of Stuttgart formerly maintained by the Universities Space Research Association under Government Prime Contract Number NNA17BF53C and licensed under the terms of the BSD 3-Clause license.